The UEFA EURO 2016 volunteers programme will launch on 30 May 2015 – a total of 6,500 helpers will be needed across the ten host cities.

-Volunteers are a critical component for the success of UEFA EURO 2016 as they will most often be the first contact visitors to the tournament will have.
-Volunteers not only support the implementation of operations, but also lend enthusiasm and add a unique host country flavour, providing visitors and participants with an unforgettable experience.
+Volunteers at the finals in France can expect to be part of an unforgettable experience.
+They will be a critical component for the success of the tournament as they will most often be the first contact that visitors will have.
+Volunteers not only support the implementation of operations, but also lend enthusiasm and add a unique host country flavour.
 UEFA EURO 2016 would be impossible to organise without the help and dedication of volunteers.

 UEFA EURO 2012 experience

-Volunteering is for young and old alike – or both, in the case of sexagenarian Kurt Emil Gschwend, who volunteered in his Swiss homeland in 2008 and then cycled 2,700km to help out in Kyiv at UEFA EURO 2012.
+Volunteering is for young and old alike – consider the case of sexagenarian Kurt Emil Gschwend, who volunteered in his Swiss homeland in 2008 and then cycled 2,700km to help out in Kyiv at UEFA EURO 2012.
 "It took me 23 days," he said of the journey.
-"I've met very friendly people and have the opportunity to work, and at the same time relax with my body and soul."
+"I've met very friendly people and have had the opportunity to work, and at the same time relax with my body and soul."

 ©UEFA.com 1998-2015.
 All rights reserved.